Mansipakhale10/OfficeDocs-MicrosoftSearch/MicrosoftSearch/github-connector.md

 ## Custom Setup

-Custom setup is for those admins who want to edit the default values for settings listed.
-Once you click on the "Custom Setup" option, you see three more tabs - Users, Content, and Sync.
+In custom setup you can edit any of the default values for users, content, and sync.

 ### Users

 **Access Permissions**

-The GitHub Cloud Knowledge connector supports search permissions visible to **Everyone** with access to this data source.
+The GitHub Cloud Knowledge Copilot connector supports search permissions visible to **Everyone** with access to this data source.
 For Everyone, indexed data appears in the search results for all users.
 For identity transformation, refer to the [Map your non-Azure AD Identities | Microsoft Learn](map-non-aad.md).

 ### Content